Peter W. Faust

 If you would like to send a condolence message to a family please fill out the form below and we will deliver it to them.

-Paul Steiner, 94, of Columbia passed away on March 31, 2025.
-He was born in Columbia to the late Howard and Annie Greider Steiner and was a lifelong resident of this area.
+Eleanor Marie Rapp, 89, of Marietta passed away on July 8, 2025.
+She was born in Lebanon to the late Charles and Lena Dietz and was a lifelong resident of this area.

 Send a Condolence